rosenpin/always-on-amoled/README.md

 ## Licensing
 Always On Display is licensed under the [GNU v3 Public License.](LICENSE)

-In addition to the terms set by the GNU v3 Public License, I ask that if you use any code from this repository that you send me a message to let me know.
+In addition to the terms set by the GNU v3 Public License, I require you to send me a message to let me know if you use any code from this repository.